Ascent-Gaming/fivem_beauty_boilerplate/README.md

 ***Note:*** It's recommended you use the [`lit-html`](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html) VSCode extension, or similar for another editor.

+### Bootstrap

+By default, the UI will provide Bootstrap.
+This means you're free to start making NUI's using the full power of Bootstrap v5.

+> Customization for Bootstrap will come at a later date.
+In short, in involves adding the Bootstrap SCSS source files and setting up SASS to compile these files to CSS.
+This process can be made-easy by hooking into the `watch` command to auto-comile on changes to the directory your custom SCSS resides.

 ### Development
 Use `npm run watch` to watch files during development.